JonDotsoy/cofy/README.md

 You can also use Project Cofy with pre-defined conversations from the repository.
 For example:

-*   Run `cofy commit-messages` to generate a message for the latest commit on the repository.
+*   Run `cofy commit-message` to generate a message for the latest commit on the repository.
-    *   The command will download the conversation agent from https://raw.githubusercontent.com/JonDotsoy/cofy-project/HEAD/agents/commit-messages.agent and execute it locally.
+    *   The command will download the conversation agent from https://raw.githubusercontent.com/JonDotsoy/cofy-project/HEAD/agents/commit-message.agent and execute it locally.

 ## Manifest File Format